MarvellinusVincent/RateMyUniversity/README.md

-# Rate My University Life
+# Rate My University
-Rate My University Life is a web application designed to help students share their experiences at university.
+Rate My University is a web application designed to help students share their experiences at university.
 Users can rate various aspects of university life, such as campus facilities, classes, and social activities, and see how others have rated them.
 The app aims to provide insight into the overall student experience at different universities.

 ## Features
 - Rate different aspects of university life